 If you’re in an abusive relationship, you should talk to an adult that you trust, someone from your college counseling service, or call a domestic abuse hotline.
 These people can help you with your concerns.
 If you ever feel that you’re in danger when you’re with your partner, or after you’ve broken up with your partner, call 911 and explain your situation.
 If you break up with your partner and fear that he/she may come after you, stay at a safe place where he/she can’t contact you.
 You can talk to the police about what you can do to legally protect yourself from abuse.

 Sexual assault: Sexual assault and rape can happen at college.
 You may have heard about date-rape drugs being used on college campuses.
-These are drugs that are dropped into your drink at a bar or at a party when you leave your drink unattended, or when you are distracted.
+These are drugs that can be dropped into your drink at a bar or at a party if you leave your drink unattended, or when you are distracted.
 Believe it or not, more than half of all rapes are committed by someone that the victim knows or goes on a date with.
-So when you are getting to know a person, be careful where you go and what situations you put yourself in.
+So, when you are getting to know a person, be careful where you go and what situations you put yourself in.

 Protect yourself against date-rape drugs:

 - Don’t drink something that you didn’t open yourself